sapio-lang/sapio/docs/PROGRAM_EMULATION.md

 `emulator_connect::program` exposes `ProgramOracle`, `ProgramClient`, `ProgramSigningRequest` and `ProgramSpendPath`.
-Construct an oracle with an explicit vector of registered evaluators; duplicate identities are errors.
+Construct an oracle with an explicit vector of `WasmEvaluator` modules; duplicate identities are errors.
+An empty vector supports inline WASM programs through the reserved zero ID.
 Use `sign(request)` locally or `serve(prebound_listener)` for TCP.
 A client takes an already resolved `SocketAddr` and public root and opens a fresh connection for each request.
 It never retries or falls back to the CTV protocol.